totosk9513/Projects-Blind-Imitation/README.md

 Projects that I literally imitate to learn!

-1. JAVA -  Making a rhythm game
+1. JAVA -  Making a rhythm game - Finished